O-R-G/arena-momentum/README.md

 - `display.preload_count` - Number of upcoming slides to preload
 - `paths.schedule_file` - Where the daily schedule is stored
 - `paths.cache_dir` - Where downloaded images and videos are cached

+## Content Fetching Strategy

+The system uses a whitelist-based approach to fetch content from Are.na:

+### Whitelist Channels
+The system fetches content from two main whitelist channels:
+- `arena-momentum-categories` - Contains category-based channels
+- `arena-momentum-dates` - Contains date-based channels

 ## Vimeo API Integration